usnistgov/imppy3d/README.md

 * Create an optimization routine that stitches multiple X-ray CT fields-of-view together.

-* Add more example scripts: converting a voxel model back to an image stack, characterizing voids and defects in additively manufactured metals, and so on.

 ## Support
 If you encounter any bugs or unintended behavior, please create an "Issue" in